StemVibrations/STEM/docs/formulation.rst

 :math:`\mathbf{a}`, :math:`\mathbf{v}`, :math:`\mathbf{u}` are, respectively, the acceleration, the velocity and the displacement in the nodes.

-In STEM is also possible to perform quasi-static analyses, in which inertial and damping effects are neglected.
+In STEM it is also possible to perform quasi-static analyses, in which inertial and damping effects are neglected.
 In this case, the governing equation is reduced to:

   .. math::